 Vic-Maui challenges navigators to demonstrate their weather routing and navigational skills.
 Success depends on the navigator's skill in predicting where the Pacific High pressure zone and trade winds will be, nearly a week into the future.
 The adventure includes sailing around the Pacific High and surfing downwind in the trades.
 The days pass quickly with the fleet surrounded by dolphins and albatross, spectacular sunrises, sunsets and brilliant starlit nights.
 Teamwork gets the boats to the finish line near Lahaina, where each arriving boat is greeted with an outstanding Hawaiian welcoming party.
 Family and friends meet the racers to celebrate the accomplishment with hugs, leis and mai-tais.
 Many crew stay to spend more time enjoying Maui with their families before heading home.

-Sponsoring Yacht Clubs
+Host Yacht Clubs

 Royal Vancouver Yacht Club

 The Royal Vancouver Yacht Club is located at 3811 Point Grey Road on the south shore of English Bay on Vancouver's waterfront.
 Established in 1903 and renovated in 1978 and 1997, the club has 4400 members and is known as the "sailing capital of Western Canada".
 RVYC has a long history of hosting regattas and an international reputation for excellent race management and on-shore activities.